The Real Reason Gin & Tonic Taste So Good Together

 Later, British soldiers would drink the quinine in water, thus inventing tonic water.
 They soon discovered that tonic pairs well with gin, and thus, the G&T was born.
 "You take something herbaceous like gin and mix it with something bitter and slightly sweet like tonic, then you add your citrus and you get this perfectly balanced drink," explains Tenaya.
 Today, we drink tonic water for the taste, not for the antimalarial affects, though all tonic water still contains quinine.

-If you really want to get fancy, you can even make or buy your own tonic syrup, allowing you to play with just how much tonic flavor is each drink.
-There are lots of recipes floating around online, but if you just want to let someone else do the work, the Darlingtons recommends Jack Rudy tonic syrup, which typically retails anywhere from $15-20 but can sit in the fridge and be added to seltzer water whenever you want, reducing the chances that extra tonic water will go to waste.
+If you really want to get fancy, you can even make or buy your own tonic syrup, allowing you to play with just how much tonic flavour is each drink.
+There are lots of recipes floating around online, but if you just want to let someone else do the work, the Darlingtons recommends Jack Rudy tonic syrup, which can be pricey but can sit in the fridge and be added to seltzer water whenever you want, reducing the chances that extra tonic water will go to waste.
 Especially if you have your own SodaStream, you can make exactly the amount of tonic water you need with no waste.

 When it comes to regular seltzer, however, they skip using it as a mixer.
 "Drink seltzer if you’re just drinking to hydrate," says André.
 Otherwise, they recommend just keeping some nice tonic water or syrup and small bottles of a natural mineral water on hand, and you'll be ready to mix up a craft cocktail (and maybe ward off some mosquitos) whenever the craving strikes.